VHDPlus/vhdplus-website/docs/ide/teamexplorer.md

 ### Compare Changes
 You can see all files that got added, modified or deleted in your Team Explorer.
-The symbol on the right of each entry represents the change that happend.
+The symbol on the right of each entry represents the change that happened.

 - `+` Is a file that got **added**
 - `M` Is a file that got **modified**